Special Info for these Crazy Times:

 Disney needs to solve this problem!

 How about FastPass for those who already waited in line at their origination station!!!
 Merge these guests into the brief line in the station.
-Don’t sent them to the end of the Caribbean Beach line!
+Don’t send them to the end of the Caribbean Beach line!

 See our Skyliner Page for more info.